 However, it's important to note; that What You're Selling In The 2nd And 3rd Up-Sell Are Additional Tools That Can Boost The First Product.
 They are not in any way missing parts of the product itself.

+Don't take something out of the main product that is a necessity; so that you can sell it later for a higher price.

 It is very unethical for the vendor to sell the product with missing parts!
 Your credibility will be affected and your sales will go down.
 So what should The 2nd and 3rd Up-Sell be then; if not missing parts from The Front-End Product?